Pre-Launch Verification · QUAD Engine

 Can't I just use ChatGPT or an AI tool to fact-check my deck?

 AI tools are useful for breadth, but peer-reviewed research (EMNLP 2025, CHI 2026, Science) documents two structural problems: LLMs flip their judgments when you push back, and citation accuracy remains their weakest task family.
-An AI “verification” that changes its mind when you argue with it — or cites sources that don’t exist — will not survive an investor who checks.
-A named human verifier with access to licensed databases signs a verdict and stands behind it.
+An AI "verification" that changes its mind when you argue with it — or cites sources that don't exist — will not survive an investor who checks.
+A named human verifier with access to the primary record — official registries and named, datestamped sources — signs a verdict and stands behind it.

 What claims do investors check first?